Friedrich II von Graben: Family background

+Frederick was also in close contact with the Konradin family line at Alt-Grabenhofen Castle near Graz; so sealed Reinprecht III vom Graben contracts from Frederick I and Frederick II, a marriage certificate from Katrey von Graben, a sister (?) of Frederick and Niclas von Roggendorf, and in 1399 in a deed of sale from the two Fredericks to the Bishop of Freising, Berthold von Wehingen.
+The interesting thing here is that all the seals are still in good condition and the two Friedrichs show the newer coat of arms with the upright spade, but Reinprecht shows the old Graben family coat of arms with the diagonal bar.

+Career

-Frederick first appeared in a 1401 deed, when he received the burgraviate of Riegersburg serving the Walsee noble dynasty from Swabia.
+Frederick II von Graben first appeared in 1399 in a deed.
+In 1401 he received the burgraviate of Riegersburg serving the Walsee noble dynasty from Swabia.
 He soon acquired further estates from Seckau Abbey and, since 1443, owned the villages of Neudorf and Pölan as well as parts of the villages Altendorf near Wolfsberg in Carinthia and Wanofezen.
-From 1446 he is documented as a member of the Styrian estates (Landstände) and in 1456 received, together with his son Ulrich III, the pawned the Lordship Marburg with Obermarburg and Maribor Castle from the Walsee owners.
-In 1461 he signed a contract in which Laibach (Ljubljana) in Carniola became the see of a diocese.
+Frederick was a councilor of Emperor Friedrich III, where he held a special position.
+From 1446 he is documented as a member of the Styrian estates (Landstände) and appointed by the Emperor as master of chambers for his cousin (arch)duke Siegmund of Austria-Tyrol.
+In 1456 received, together with his son Ulrich III von Graben, the pawned the Lordship Marburg with Obermarburg and Maribor Castle from the Walsee owners.
+Frederick von Graben showed his attachment to the roots of his family in Carniola by appearing in 1461 as one of the founders and signatories, in which Ljubljana was elevated to the Roman Catholic Diocese of Ljubljana.